madmann91/bvh/README.md

 # BVH Construction and Traversal Library

 > Note: This is the 2nd version of this library.
-For the older version, use the `v1` branch.
+Check the `v1` branch for the older, first version
+> of this library.

 This library is a small, standalone library for BVH construction and traversal.
 It is licensed under the MIT license.